 No matter what CRM you choose, you’ll want to allow a good amount of time for configuring and setting up your customer fields and sales pipeline(s).
 You can always tweak these later, but the more time you spend upfront, the more useful your CRM will be.

+Once you have the basics down, there’s so much you can do with your CRM.
 We hope that if nothing else, this post has encouraged those of you that have yet to take the CRM plunge to bite the bullet and give it a go.